AlfredoElizarraras/Drinks-collector/README.md

 ## Usage

 > Notes for development
-1. As this is a web app is better to test it in a mobile, for this you can use [ngrok](https://ngrok.com/).
+1. As this is a web app is better to test it on a mobile, for this you can use [ngrok](https://ngrok.com/).
 In ngrok page follow the instructions to download it for your own specific OS, then you can follow this [cool post](https://dev.to/ianvaughan/ngrok-on-rails-315m) that I followed in order to have ngrok running for development.
 So you can do the following:
    1. Start ngrok in the console (in the folder directory you download and extract ngrok)